• Disease Overview

 Disease Overview

 Lichen sclerosus is characterized by skin changes of the external genitalia.
 The most common distribution is a figure of 8 involving the vulva and perianal area.
 The head of the penis and other parts of the body may also be affected.
 In fact, this skin condition can affect any skin surface.
 Some patients with lichen sclerosus do not have any symptoms, whereas others experience intense itching, discomfort and/or erosions/ulcers.
 Lichen sclerosus typically has a remitting relapsing course that is complicated by permanent scarring of the affected areas.
-This produces functional problems such as difficulty in urination, defecation, and intercourse for affected women and difficulty in urination or with erections in men.
+This produces functional problems such as difficulty in urination, defecation and intercourse for affected females and difficulty in urination or with erections in males.
 The disorder is not contagious nor is it a sexually transmitted disease.

 • Next section >